aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-19-data-redis-part-7.md

     redis_conn.ft().create_index([image_field, text_field])
 {% endhighlight %}

-After vectors are loaded into Redis, and the index has been created, queries can be formed and executed for all kinds of similarity-based search tasks.
+After vectors are loaded into Redis and indexes have been created, queries can be formed and executed for all kinds of similarity-based search tasks.

 ### 3 - Vector Similarity Search

 Redis Vector Similarity Search (VSS) is a new feature built on top of the RediSearch Module.
-This allows developers to store and index vectors and make queries on them just as easily as any other field in a Redis hash or JSON.
+It allows developers to store and index vectors and make queries on them just as easily as any other field in a Redis hash or JSON.

 Consequently, Redis exposes the usual search functionality, combining full text, tag, and numeric pre-filters with K Nearest Neighbors (KNN) vector search: With Redis VSS, you can query vector data stored as BLOBs in Redis hashes and choose the relevant vector distance metrics to calculate how “close” or “far apart” two vectors are.